Milk

 Iron: Iron carries oxygen as a part of hemoglobin in blood or myoglobin in muscles, and it is requiredl for cellular energy metabolism.

-Magnesium: Magnesium is a factor involved in bone mineralization, the building of protein, enzymel action, normal muscular function, transmission of nerve impulses, proper immune function and maintenance of teeth.
+Magnesium: Magnesium is a important factor to maintain good health.
+We require magnesium for bone mineralization, the building of protein, enzymel action, normal muscular function, transmission of nerve impulses, proper immune function and maintenance of teeth.

-Phosphorus: Phosphorus is involved with mineralization of bones and teeth, it is important in geneticl material, in cell membranes as phospholipids, in energy transfer, and in buffering systems.
+Phosphorus: We need Phosphorus for mineralization of bones and teeth, it is important in geneticl material, in cell membranes as phospholipids, in energy transfer, and in buffering systems.

 Sodium: Sodium, sodium chloride, and potassium (the electrolytes) maintain normal fluid balance inl the body.
 Sodium is critical to nerve impulse transmission.

-Zinc: Zinc is associated with hormones, it is needed for many enzymes, it is involved in makingl genetic material and proteins, immune cell activation, transport of vitamin A.
+Zinc: Zinc is an organ of hormones.
+We need Zinc for many enzymes.
+We require milk for genetic material and proteins, immune cell activation, transport of vitamin A.

 Functions of Vitamins in Milk

-Vitamin C (also called ascorbic acid): Vitamin C is needed to form collagen, a tissue that helps to hold cells together.
-It is anl antioxidant, is restores vitamin E to its active form, it helps to synthesize hormones, it supports immune cell function, and helps in absorption of iron.
+Vitamin C (ascorbic acid): Vitamin C forms collagen.
+It is a tissue and helps to hold cells together.
+It helps to synthesize hormones, it supports immune cell function, and helps in absorption of iron.

-Thiamin (also called vitamin B1): Thiamin is part of a coenzyme needed in energy metabolism.
-It also supports a normall appetite and nervous system function.
+Thiamin (vitamin B1): Thiamin is part of a coenzyme.
+It is necessary for energy metabolism.
+It supports a normall appetite and nervous system function.

-Riboflavin (also called vitamin B2): Riboflavin is part of a coenzyme needed in energy metabolism.
-It also supports normall vision and skin health.
+Riboflavin (vitamin B2): Riboflavin is part of a coenzyme.
+It is essential for energy metabolism.
+It supports normall vision and skin health.

-Vitamin B6 (also called pyridoxine): Vitamin B6 is part of a coenzyme needed in amino acid and fatty acid metabolism.
-Itl helps to convert tryptophan to niacin and to serotonin, and it helps make red blood cells.
+Vitamin B6 ( pyridoxine): Vitamin B6 is part of a coenzyme.
+It Creates amino acid and fatty acid metabolism.
+It helps to convert tryptophan to niacin and to serotonin, and it helps make red blood cells.

-Vitamin B12: Vitamin B12 is part of coenzymes needed to make red blood cells, and it is important for nerve cell function.l
+Vitamin B12: Vitamin B12 is part of coenzymes.
+It makes red blood cells It is important for nerve cell function.

-Folate (also known as vitamin B9, folic acid, or folacin): Folate is part of a coenzyme needed for synthesis of red blood cells.l It is also needed to make DNA.
+Folate ( vitamin B9, folic acid, or folacin): Folate is part of a coenzyme.
+It synthesis red blood cells.l It makes DNA.

-Niacin (also called vitamin B3): Part of coenzymes needed in energy metabolism.
+Niacin (vitamin B3): Part of coenzymes needed in energy metabolism.
 It helps maintain healthy skin and isl important for nerve function.

 Biotin: A cofactor for several enzymes needed in energy metabolism, fat synthesis etc.